ExplicitlyImplicit/AspNetCore.Mvc.FluentActions/README.md

 WithAttribute<T>(ConstructorInfo con, object[] constructorArgs, PropertyInfo[] namedProperties, object[] propertyValues, FieldInfo[] namedFields, object[] fieldValues)
 ```

-The `WithAttribute` statement can also be added in the `Config` parameter
+The `WithAttribute` statement can also be added in the `Configure` method
 which can be used to add custom attributes to multiple actions at once.

 ### Custom Attributes on Class